rpurmehdi/BakerySync/README.md

 The back-end logic of adding, editing, deleting, tracking, and any other function inside the app is in one of the .py files in the routes folder, any of them containing one or more Flask routes.
 Here are some of the most important route files in the routes folder:
 ##### index.py
 This file gathers all data there is in the database and also the current or requested year and month.
-It then uses this data to show information on the dashboard when a GET request is sent to it or returns a search result page when an item is sent to it with a POST request.
+It then uses this data to show information on the dashboard page when a GET request is sent to it or returns a search result page when an item is sent to it with a POST request.
+It also handles data gathering for current in-stock ingredients and products to show in warehouse page.
 ##### customers.py and suppliers.py
 These files similarly handle customers and suppliers.
 When a GET request is sent to them, they render a page to show the current list of customers/suppliers.
 They also handle four types of POST requests for adding, editing, deleting, and the track function.
 ##### arrivals.py and shipment.py